benkolera/talk-opaleye/code/README.md

 cabal install --only-dependencies
 ```

-You'll need to edit the connectInfo hardcoded in
+Before running the code, you'll need to edit the connectInfo hardcoded in:

 [OpalLib.Util](OpalLib/Util.hs)

-And then you'll be able to run / play in the repl

 To run all the queries, print the Queries and the output:
 ```